This page will help you understand Oklahoma alcohol laws. That could avoid expensive fines or even jail. Not to mention time and embarrassment.

 • Blood alcohol of 0.08% or higher is proof of intoxication.

 Of course, many alcoholics have a very high level of alcohol tolerance.
 For that reason, a BAC even over 0.08% doesn’t impair them.
-Nevertheless, lawyers can’t present evidence of non-impairment in court.
+Yet lawyers can’t present evidence of non-impairment in court.

 The penalties for DUI depend on the facts and the judge.
 Thus, some of the penalties can vary greatly depending on luck.
 No one wants a Judge Judy to hear their case.

-The penalties increase for a more convictions.
-Prison is from one to ten years.
+The penalties increase for more convictions.
+Jail is from one to ten years.
 The state increases it to three years for two or more DUI revocations within five years.

 The fine is up to $5,000.
-In addition, the state requires an ignition interlock device for up to three years after the revocation expires.
+And the state requires an IID for up to three years after the revocation expires.